 Every summer and early fall, Bozeman residents brace for the haze that drifts in from regional wildfires.
 Though picturesque on the horizon, that smoky veil carries a hidden threat—you’re breathing in microscopic particles known as PM₂.₅.
 These tiny enemies can sneak indoors, settling in carpets, infiltrating HVAC systems, and even passing through typical household filters.
 What can you do about wildfire smoke in Bozeman, MT?
 Here are our top tips.

-Why Indoor Air Is Vulnerable
+Why Wildfire Smoke Makes Indoor Air Vulnerable

 Wildfire smoke contains ultrafine particulate matter, volatile organic compounds (VOCs), and other pollutants.
 Because PM₂.₅ particles are smaller than 2.5 microns, they easily pass through cracks around windows and doors, small vents, and aging ductwork.
 Once inside, they can irritate your lungs, exacerbate asthma or allergies, and even burden the cardiovascular system.
 Kids, seniors, and those with chronic respiratory issues are especially at risk.